 Choose the Right Item for Your Dog to Fetch

 Some dogs prefer tennis balls while others are very happy with a Frisbee.
 There are also dogs that are more satisfied with an ordinary stick.
 The point here is for you to pick an item that your dog will be more than interested to fetch.
 It should be something that it loves or is very interested in.
 Otherwise, you could be tossing the object all day long and your dog will never budge from its place.
+For a wider selection of choices, check out our dog frisbees guide.

 Whatever you do, don’t choose an edible item such as rawhide or a flavored doggie chew.
 The idea of a game of fetch is for the dog to return the object to you.
 If you give it something edible, there’s a chance it will never bring it back to you.